Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 Wednesday at Crab Week
 ----------------------

-There were 781 photos.
+779 files, 5006 faces

+* 21 minutes to calculate and store the embeddings

+* 3 seconds to find the 10 nearest faces

+Which I think is perfectly acceptable for demo software.

-Going through them manually, I found 25 that had my face visible, but some were in a crowd or obscured, three were of my back (!) and two were with a false moustache
+Going through the files manually, I found 25 that had my face visible, but some were in a crowd or obscured, three were of my back (!) and two were with a false moustache